CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

     // REMEMBER TO CHANGE #include to %include
     %include <SimpleVolume/SimpleVolumePlugin.h>
     // %include <SimpleVolume/SimpleVolumeParseData.h>
-    // THIS IS VERY IMORTANT STETEMENT WITHOUT IT SWIG will produce incorrect wrapper code which will compile but will not work using namespace CompuCell3D;
+    // THIS IS VERY IMPORTANT STATEMENT WITHOUT IT SWIG will produce incorrect wrapper code which will compile but will not work using namespace CompuCell3D;

     %inline %{